Chris is Associate Professor in Hate Studies based in the Centre for Hate Studies at the University of Leicester.

 As well as publishing in peer-reviewed journal articles, he also writes for a range of non-academic and non-specialist sources including the Huffington Post (see here), the Conversation UK (see here) and Perspektif (see here) among others.
 As a commitment to public engagement, he regularly gives talks about his areas of expertise in various non-academic settings and regularly appears in the broadcast and print media also.

-Chris is a Fellow of the Higher Education Academy, Royal Society of Arts and the US Government’s International Visiting Leadership Program.
-He is also an alumnus of the John Adams Society.
+Chris is currently a Senior Fellow at the Centre for the Analysis of the Radical Right and Fellows at the Higher Education Academy, Royal Society of Arts and the US Government’s International Visiting Leadership Program.
+He is an alumnus of the John Adams Society.

-Chris originates from Bermondsey in London, is proud of his working class roots (see here), enjoys film and cinema (with a particular penchant for horror and zombie genres), has an eclectic taste in music, and is a lifelong supporter of Millwall Football Club.
+Chris originates from Bermondsey in London.
+He passionately describes himself as working class (see here) and is of Irish immigrant descent.
+Away from his academic and research interests, he enjoys film and cinema (with a particular penchant for horror and zombie genres), has an eclectic taste in music, and is a lifelong supporter of Millwall Football Club.

 In commitment to being a public academic, the following short manifesto was begun at the start of 2018 as a means of capturing the approach preferred by Chris in his professional endeavours.
 It is meant to capture an ethos as opposed to being a dogma that has to be rigidly adhered to.